Drive sales on autopilot with ecommerce-focused features

 - Works with Mailchimp’s free 500-contact plan

-- Active development with PHP 8.4 support
+- Actively maintained with up-to-date PHP support

 Cons